-- FORTRAN is a programming language. - It is designed for scientists and engineers. - It is multi-paradigm: imperative, procedural, structural & object-oriented. - It is a compiled language. - It is used extensively in NWP & other numbercrunching jobs in meteorology, physics, & engr. - You can use any ascii text editor to write the FORTRAN code -- we use emacs here.
+- FORTRAN is a programming language. - It is designed for scientists and engineers. - It is multi-paradigm: imperative, procedural, structural, array based, object-oriented, etc. - It is a compiled language. - It is used extensively in NWP & other numbercrunching jobs in meteorology, physics, & engr. - You can use any ascii text editor to write the FORTRAN code.